As part of your cyber risk management, we recommend adopting a set of industry-standard cyber security controls that provide strong baseline security.

 CIS Control 2: Inventory and Control of Software Assets

-Actively manage (inventory, track, and correct) all software on the network so that only authorised software is installed and can execute, and that all unauthorised and unmanaged software is found and prevented from installation or execution.
+Actively manage (inventory, track, and correct) all software (operating systems and applications) on the network so that only authorized software is installed and can execute, and that unauthorized and unmanaged software is found and prevented from installation or execution.

 Continuously acquire, assess, and take action on new information in order to identify vulnerabilities, remediate, and minimise the window of opportunity for attackers.